remonlam/kubernetes-workshop/04_pods.md

 ```

 ```
-kubectl describe pods <pod-name>
+kubectl describe pods k8s-hello-world
 ```

 ----

 ### Quiz

-* What is the IP address of the `monolith` Pod?
+* What is the IP address of the `k8s-hello-world` Pod?
-* What node is the `monolith` Pod running on?
+* What node is the `k8s-hello-world` Pod running on?
-* What containers are running in the `monolith` Pod?
+* What containers are running in the `k8s-hello-world` Pod?
-* What are the labels attached to the `monolith` Pod?
+* What are the labels attached to the `k8s-hello-world` Pod?
-* What arguments are set on the `monolith` container?
+* What arguments are set on the `k8s-hello-world` container?

 ----